samhinshaw/get_fit/readme.md

 ## Features to Implement

 Back End
-- Calculate points earned
+- ~~Calculate points earned~~
-    + By day, in total, and in the past two weeks
+    + ~~By day, in total, and in the past two weeks~~
+- Store points in database for retrieval
+    + Right now, points from a given timespan are calculated from daily point earnings **every time** the page renders
+    + Update point calculations only when post request is made to update data

+- Implement authentication so we know who is logged in

 - Implement spending points
     + create entry in db for request.
     + store bool states for 'agreedTo' and 'fulfilled'